 - Set alerts for your queries (see the paragraph Favorites)

 - View your search history from this as well as earlier sessions conducted while logged in (see the paragraph History)

 Why should I sign out?
-You should sign out of the catalogues, especially at public pc's, so that your searches remain private and your personal settings are not tampered with by anyone else.
+Please always make sure to sign out of the catalogue, especially at public computers, to keep your searches and personal data private.